extsys/reckoning.dev-V1/content/posts/2019-04-20-track-dl-experiments.md

 - Tracking of code, git sha key (if run from a git repository)
 - Tracking of hyperparameters / config file
 - Graph definition visualization per experiment
-- A tabular view Metrics
+- Tabular view of metrics
 - Plots of metrics and losses in both training and testing modes
 - comparison of two experiments
 - grouping experiments across projects